 If you take a banal concept like “sending people from the past to fight an alien war in the future” and decide to make it into a movie; eye-rolls from audience members with little patience for low-intellect movie concepts are assured.
 But in spite of that brief plot summary making little to no sense, the math behind why this flick was even made, does.
 Take Chris Pratt, throw him into an absurd action movie setting, give it a sizable budget, and hopefully, print money.
 Truthfully, it makes sense, more often than not Pratt turns a profit via his star power, all it takes is for the film itself to strike that precise balance of dumb bombastic entertainment that has been a tride and true staple of blockbusters for decades.
-So, does this action flick truly deliver on all of the absurdity it promises?
+So, does The Tomorrow War truly deliver on all of the absurdity it promises?
 Yes, the answer is yes.
 Is it a good movie?
 Well… that’s a little more complicated.

 The Tomorrow War is by design, a goofy, illogical, lobotomized action flick that in no capacity is meant to be taken with a shred of frankness.
 Even the name itself is a warning shot, “The Tomorrow War…“, it sounds like a TV movie or young adult book series that desperately wants to be the next Hunger Games.
 But appearances can be deceiving, this flick has more in common with the likes of Battle: Los Angeles (2011) and Edge of Tomorrow (2014) than it does with any sort of demographically-focussed narrative – and in truth, it probably lands somewhere in between those two flicks in terms of its overall quality.